 Full Description

 History is an erudite teacher, from which we can learn invaluable lessons, both positive and negative.
 This is especially true for drug discovery and development.
 While creativity demands we think outside of the box, past successes and failures in creating medicines are gifts that keep on giving.
-Creation of human medicines involves so many scientific and medical disciplines that history is our indispensable resources of institutional knowledge.
+Creation of human medicines involves so many scientific and medical disciplines.
+History is our indispensable resource of institutional knowledge.
 This volume in a new series sheds light on successes to emulate and pitfalls to avoid in oncology drug discovery.
 The series editor blends education with engaging content for aspiring drug developers and helps to foster a deeper understanding.

 Contents